clvrmktg/clvr/content/_index.md

 proposition_heading = 'Manage Your Business, Not Your Website'
 # proposition_heading = "We create fast, secure websites and keep them running"
 subtitle = "We build fast, secure, SEO-friendly websites for Bahamian businesses — helping you get online, reach more customers, and focus on what matters most."
-# subtitle = "We’ll get you online, help you reach more customers, and save time so you can manage your business, not your website."
+# subtitle = "We'll get you online, help you reach more customers, and save time so you can manage your business, not your website."

 [hero]
 path = "young-black-woman-blue-hoodie-pointing.jpg"